-Colouring of Siberian larch cladding varies from light yellow, to orange, through to golden brown in the heartwood.
+Colouring of European larch cladding varies from light yellow, to orange, through to golden brown in the heartwood.
 UK-grown larch tends to be lighter in colour.
 Larch may be prone to some movement in its infancy once installed.
 This is normal and should not cause alarm.
 Once it has ‘bedded in’ it remains stable thereafter.

 The larch that we offer is graded as ‘Sawfalling’.
 This grade means that some knots will be present and some may be quite large.
 If a ‘clean’ product is required, we can obtain and offer a premium ‘Unsorted’ grade which will have only a few knots and those present will be small.
 This is available at a higher price and if you would like this option, then please ask for further details.

-Over time Siberian larch cladding will fade to a silver-grey.
+Over time your larch cladding will fade to a silver-grey.
 The period of time this takes will vary depending on exposure to the elements and each project using larch will be different to the last.
 Greying can be slowed down by applying a clear treatment with a UV filter which we can factory apply, please ask for further details or see our section on Painted Cladding.

 Lengths and sizes